ssilverman/QNEthernet/README.md

    the given `Print` object.
 This uses `writeFully()` under the covers and passes along the `breakf` function as the stopping condition.

-There is also a `stdoutPrint` object that provides a `Print` interface to `stdout`.
-This makes it easy to print `Printable` objects to `stdout` without having to worry about buffering and the need to flush any output before printing a `Printable` directly to, say, `Serial`.
-It is of type `util::StdioPrint` (if the `qindesign::network` namespace is already in scope), a more general `Print` class that can send output to any `FILE*`.
+There is also a `Print` decorator for `stdio` output files, `util::StdioPrint` (assuming the `qindesign::network` namespace is in scope).
+It provides a `Print` interface so that it is easy to print `Printable` objects to `stdout` or `stderr` without having to worry about buffering and the need to flush any output before printing a `Printable` directly to, say, `Serial`.

 ### `IPAddress` operators